politas180/MCP-Agent/README.md

 - Python 3.10+ (3.12 recommended)
 - Conda environment "mcp"
 - Local LLM running on http://127.0.0.1:1234 (e.g., LM Studio)
+  - Recommended model: **Qwen2.5-7B-Instruct-1M-GGUF/Qwen2.5-7B-Instruct-1M-Q4_K_M.gguf**
+  - This model has been tested and performs well with all features
 - Modern web browser with JavaScript enabled
 - Internet connection for web search and weather tools